Akri-A/QuantumBrush_App/README.md

 To set up the devleopment environment easily, I recommend go to [the `dist` branch](https://github.com/moth-quantum/QuantumBrush/tree/dist) of the repository and install the app on your system.
 Follow the instructions there!
 Then, the installer script will install `miniconda3` and the `conda` environment with all required Python libraries, including `openJDK`.

-After that and the instructions bellow, when you build the app for the first time, you might see the error regarding Python configuration.
+*c.f.* After that and the instructions bellow, when you build the app for the first time, you might see the error regarding Python configuration.
 It's fine, just go to the `Tools` > `Python Configuration` menu on the menu bar of Quantum Brush.
 Select the Python file underneath your `conda` instllation path (most of the time, it's underneath `$HOME/miniconda3/envs/{yourEnvironment}/bin/python3.x`).

 ![A screenshot for Python configuration](./img/python-config.png)

 Select the file, save the changes, and you won't see any errors afterwards.

 ## Build the project from scratch!

 To make the source code as an executable Java project in Eclipse IDE, create a new Java project in your ideal location.

 After you download Eclipse IDE, underneath your `$HOME` folder, you can see there is a folder named `eclipse-workspace`.
 This is the easiest place to start but you can choose any directory as a workplace.
 In my case, I choose the easiest option, and made the folder called `Test` inside `eclipse-workspace`.